 The majority of bus theft stories online, such as this one on a bus from Quito to Cuenca, are due to travelers having their bags slashed while they rest between their legs.

-For this reason, it's also a good idea to wear your money belt when in transit — there's no safer place for your passport, credit cards, and cash.
+For this reason, it's also a good idea to wear a money belt (if you have one) when in transit — there's no safer place for your passport, credit cards, and cash.

 6. Assess Your Surroundings